History Files

 Ancient Anatolia

-Armenia has generally been regarded as being two regions: Greater Armenia lay to the east of the Euphrates, while Little, or Lesser, Armenia was to the west of the river.
-Armenia is usually understood to have included north-eastern Turkey, the area covered by the modern republic of Armenia (the eastern part of ancient Armenia), and parts of Iranian Azerbaijan.
-Modern Armenia is the easternmost remnants of the former state(s).
+Armenia has generally been regarded as being two regions: Greater Armenia lay to the east of the Euphrates, and Little, or Lesser, Armenia to the west of the river.
+Overall, Armenia is usually understood to have included what is now north-eastern Turkey, the area covered by the modern republic of Armenia, and parts of Iranian Azerbaijan.
+Modern Armenia is the easternmost remnants of the former state(s) barring certain districts which now lay inside Azerbaijan's borders.

 1115 - 590 BC

-Following the collapse of the Hurrian empire of Mitanni and the state of Ishuwa, the Assyrian empire rules much of the south of the region until its destruction in 612 BC, while Nairi and Urartu rule much of the north between them.
+Following the collapse of the Hurrian empire of Mitanni and the Anatolian state of Ishuwa, the Assyrian empire rules much of the south of what later becomes Armenian territory until the empire is destroyed in 612 BC, while Nairi and Urartu rule much of the north between them.

 590 - 549 BC